cyberbotics/webots/docs/guide/object-traffic.md

 - `thickness`: Defines the thickness of the panel.

-- `backgroundColor`: Defines the background color of the panel.

-- `textColor`: Defines the color of the text displayed on the panel.

-- `textSize`: Defines the size of the text displayed on the panel.

-- `font`: Defines the font used by the text displayed on the panel.

-- `text`: Defines the text displayed on the panel.

-- `arrow`: Defines whether the panel should display an arraw.

-- `right`: Defines whether the pannel should draw text on the side pointing toward the right.
+- `frontTextTexture`: Defines the texture to display on the front side.

-- `left`: Defines whether the pannel should draw text on the side pointing toward the left.
+- `backTextTexture`: Defines the texture to display on the back side.

 ## DivergentIndicator